evidlabel/hudoc/README.md

 ## Features

-- Download ECHR and GREVIO documents as plain text files.
+- Download ECHR and GREVIO documents as plain text files or in evid format (LaTeX and YAML with full document text).
 - Support for RSS feeds or individual document URLs.
 - Parallel downloading with configurable threads.
 - Customizable output directory and verbose logging.